charliecalvert/CloudNotes/Assignments/Isit322Final2016.md

 Use your common sense when developing the final:

-- To do well on the final, you need to complete
+- To do well on the final, you need to:
     - Have your midterm running as a web app and as a Cordova app.
 Not perfect, but at least something.
 Even if it errors out, submit at least something.
 - If you are one of the best students in the class, go for more features, more extra credit.
 - If you are struggling, go for fewer features, just the core, not so much extra credit.